 1. Know what you need the site for and who it will serve.

 If you want to create a blog or essential website, then go right ahead and use WordPress.
-Still, if you’re looking at something more substantial such as an eCommerce store or even a business site, then you’ll have to make some modifications to the platform itself to ensure that it can handle all of your needs.
+Still, if you’re looking at something more substantial such as an eCommerce store or even a business site, you’ll have to modify the platform to ensure it can handle all your needs.

 2. Keep in mind that WordPress is not designed for SEO

 So it won’t be updated often to fall in line with SEO trends or best practices – if this is a concern, you should stick with other platforms.